GoatXYZ/vigilant-carnival/notes/cities.Nox.md

   Nox is shielded by **arcane twilight barriers**, which suppress unauthorized teleportation and ward against divine scrying.
 The outer forest is patrolled by hidden wards and illusion-shrouded towers.

 * **Guard Forces:**
-  Maintained by the **Ebon Sentinels**, elite guards blessed by Velaria.
+  Maintained by the **[[Ebon Sentinels|cities.nox.faction.Ebon Sentinels]]**, elite guards blessed by Velaria.
 Shadow Guards and magical constructs also patrol high-risk areas.

 * **Magical Defenses:**
   Enchanted watchtowers emit moonlight wards, and the **Grand Temple** radiates a constant divine protection zone across the heart of the city.